-Fines and demerit points which apply to drivers of heavy vehicles are generally a lot higher than those that apply to other drivers.
+Fines and demerit points that apply to heavy vehicle drivers are generally higher than those that apply to other drivers.
 There are ways that speeding offences can be defended in court as the prosecution bears the onus of proof.

-To find out if there are any defences which apply to your case call us on 1300 529 444 and speak with our experienced Heavy Vehicle Lawyers to get your case assessed.
+To find out if any defences apply to your case, call us on 1300 529 444 and speak with our experienced Heavy Vehicle Lawyers to get your case assessed.

 What is the chain of responsibility?

-The owner of the truck and the driver’s employer or contractor can also be held responsible for a speed limiter violation for which.
+The truck owner and the driver’s employer or contractor can also be held responsible for a speed limiter violation for which.

 What are the penalties for a speed limiter violation?

-The vehicle’s registration can be suspended if the vehicle is driven faster than 105 km/h although the Roads and Maritime Authority must first issue a modification notice that directs the heavy vehicle owner to equip the vehicle with a functioning speed limiter.
+The vehicle’s registration can be suspended if the vehicle is driven faster than 105 km/h.
+However, the Roads and Maritime Authority must first issue a modification notice that directs the heavy vehicle owner to equip the vehicle with a functioning speed limiter.

-Drivers of heavy vehicles must comply with strict regulations that govern the maximum number of hours that can be spent driving and the minimum number of hours that are spent resting.
-Drivers of fatigue related heavy vehicles commit on offence by driving a vehicle while impaired by fatigue.
+Drivers of heavy vehicles must comply with strict regulations that govern the maximum number of hours spent driving and the minimum number of hours spent resting.
+Drivers of fatigue-related heavy vehicles commit an offence by driving a vehicle while impaired by fatigue.

 What is the chain of responsibility?

-A violation of these regulations subjects the driver as well as others in the chain of responsibility to financial penalties and individuals in the chain of responsibility can be charged with an offence if they fail to prevent a driver from driving while fatigued.
+A violation of these regulations subjects the driver and others in the chain of responsibility to financial penalties and individuals in the chain of responsibility can be charged with an offence if they fail to prevent a driver from driving while fatigued.

 What are the penalties for driver fatigue?